 Once all helical piers are installed, steel brackets are attached to connect each pier to the footing.

 Once all piers and brackets have been installed, the settlement of your foundation will be permanently halted.

 At this time, we will determine whether or not it makes sense to lift your foundation back to its original position.
 This operation has the potential to close cracks in your foundation and return doors, locks, and windows to their original functionality.

 At Redeemers Group, we want to help you restore the value of your home through structural stability.
 To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.

 We would like to provide you with a free, written helical pier installation quote.
 Each quote includes a free on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
 To schedule your appointment, call or e-mail us today!
-Our service area includes Memphis, Little Rock, Southaven, Cordova, North Little Rock, Germantown, Jonesboro, Collierville, Conway, Hot Springs and the surrounding areas in Tennessee, Mississippi and Arkansas.
+Our service area includes Memphis, Jonesboro, Little Rock, Paragould, Olive Branch, Oxford, Southaven, Cordova, North Little Rock, Germantown and the surrounding areas in Tennessee, Mississippi and Arkansas.